5 Tips For Saving Electricity With Your Kids

 Rechargeable batteries

 Purchasing rechargeable batteries is an easy way for you to save serious energy that beats the hassle of having to constantly buy new batteries.
-Though there is a larger upfront cost than for their non-rechargeable counterparts, standard rechargeable batteries can be re-energized as many as 500 times.
-That means that in just a few uses they will pay for themselves.
+However, there is a larger upfront cost than for their non-rechargeable counterparts, standard rechargeable batteries can be re-energized as many as 500 times.
+That means that in just a few uses, they will pay for themselves.
 Also, rechargeable batteries don’t experience the same gradual decline as other standard batteries, so their overall performance is better.

 3. Turn Off the Video games and Play Outside